alexandruc/c-stacktrace/README.md

 # c-stacktrace
-A library that programmatically gets the program stack trace in C
+A library that programmatically gets the program stack trace in C.
+A detailed explanation on the code can be found here: http://pragmaticjoe.blogspot.ro/2015/04/getting-stack-trace-programmatically-in.html

 Building (Linux):
 ```